fusaty/freax/Documentation/admin-guide/kdump/kdump.rst

 For arm64:

-	- Use vmlinux or Image
+	- Use vmfreax or Image

-If you are using an uncompressed vmlinux image then use following command to load dump-capture kernel::
+If you are using an uncompressed vmfreax image then use following command to load dump-capture kernel::

-   kexec -p <dump-capture-kernel-vmlinux-image> \
+   kexec -p <dump-capture-kernel-vmfreax-image> \
-   --initrd=<initrd-for-dump-capture-kernel> --args-linux \
+   --initrd=<initrd-for-dump-capture-kernel> --args-freax \
    --append="root=<root-dev> <arch-specific-options>"

 If you are using a compressed bzImage/vmlinuz, then use following command